 The 2020 Jeep Grand Cherokee marks the breakover point between “crossover” and “SUV.”
 It’s a docile wagon on the street, a mud-plugger when the road disappears, and in some forms it’s a demon on a track.

 We give it 6.5 out of 10 overall, heavily weighted toward its comfort and performance; the Grand Cherokee’s fuel economy and safety leave a lot to be desired.
 (Read more about how we rate cars.)

 This year, the Grand Cherokee gets a slew of updates to keep it fresh, from new options on the supercharged, 700-horsepower Trackhawk model to active safety features available on the base Laredo.

-The highlight of the Grand Cherokee experience is performance, whether from the base 300-horsepower V-6 that provides plenty of usable power, to the trio of V-8s available, ranging from workhorse 5.7-liter to insane 6.2-liter with a supercharger and 707 horsepower.
-The latter is pulled straight from the Dodge Charger and Challenger SRT Hellcat models, and make for hilarious fun in a tall, 4x4 SUV.
+The highlight of the Grand Cherokee experience is performance, whether from the base 295-horsepower V-6 that provides plenty of usable power, to the trio of V-8s available, ranging from workhorse 5.7-liter to insane 6.2-liter with a supercharger and 707 hp.
+The latter is pulled straight from the Dodge Charger and Challenger SRT Hellcat models, and make for hilarious fun in a tall, four-wheel-drive SUV.
 Rear-wheel drive is standard and all-wheel-drive is available across the range (standard on V-8 models), while a jacked-up Trailhawk model offers more off-road capability than the average SUV.

 With seven trims, multiple special editions and appearance and option packages, and four engine choices, the Grand Cherokee offers plenty of variety, and it’s as practical as any five-seat mid-size SUV on the market, though some competitors offer more passenger and cargo space.
 Comfort is supreme, however, with big, cushy seats in both the front and rear that are improved on higher trims with fine leather.